Scientist–practitioner model: Boulder Conference

-The Boulder Conference met from August 20 till September 3 in 1949.
+The Boulder Conference met from August 20 till September 3, 1949.
 A total of 73 committee members attended the conference representing fields of academic and applied psychology, medicine, and educational disciplines.
 This conference's goal was to agree upon a standard training plan for clinical psychologists.
 The Shakow Report was on the agenda, and was received with unanimous support.
 Due to this consensus, the Shakow report is now referred to as the Boulder Model.

 This model aims to teach clinical graduate students to adhere to the scientific method when executing their applied practices.
 The model states that in order to master these techniques, graduate students need to attend seminars and lectures that strengthen their background in psychology, complete monitored field work, and receive research training.
 Ultimately, most psychologists specialize in either research academia or applied practice, but this model argues that having sufficient knowledge in the entire field will enhance a psychologist's ability to perform their specialty.